-Does Issa's Retirement Indicate 'Trump And The GOP Are Scared'?
+Retiring Rep. Darrell Issa Was Once A Powerful Anti-Obama Voice

 But by 1982, Issa created a car-alarm company called Directed Electronics, which he eventually moved from Cleveland to San Diego.
 Issa made a fortune from this business and he even provided the voice of the Viper car alarms that would warn people they were standing too close the vehicle: "Protected by Viper.
 Stand back."

-According to the Center For Responsive Politics, which estimates politicians' wealth based on personal finance-disclosure information, Issa's estimated net worth was more than $323 million in 2016.
+According to the Center for Responsive Politics, which estimates politicians' wealth based on personal finance-disclosure information, Issa's estimated net worth was more than $323 million in 2016.

 He used his substantial wealth not only to help finance his own campaigns through the years, but in 2003, he dropped $1.7 million to launch a signature-gathering effort to recall then-California Governor Gray Davis, a Democrat, according to the San Diego Union Tribune.